robk-dev-ui/bgg-mcp/README.md

 ### Go

-You will need to have Go installed on your system to run the binary.
+You will need to have Go installed on your system to build binary.
 This can be easily [downloaded and setup here](https://go.dev/doc/install), or you can use the package manager that you prefer such as Brew.

 ### Using Makefile